The Warriors (video game): Characters

 The primary protagonist is Cleon, the Warriors' leader in the first two-thirds of the game until after the meeting.
 Cleon's role was to increase the Warriors' reputation and rid Coney Island of the Destroyers.
 The major protagonist is Swan, the second-in-command throughout most of the game, covering the film itself.
 Swan's role was to bring the Warriors back to Coney Island from the meeting where they were set up as the murderers of Cyrus.
 The other Warriors feature an important role with each Warrior having a role, like the heavy muscles Ajax and Snow, Vermin is the bread man, which means he is the one who carries the money, Cowboy keeps track of the Warriors' inventory, although this is only mentioned in the film.
-Fox is the scout who goes ahead of the Warriors, warning them if trouble is ahead, Harlem native Cochise is the watchman who watches their back when walking in a group, Snow is the radio man, which is also only established in the film, and Rembrandt is the Warriors' graffiti artist.
+Fox is the scout who goes ahead of the Warriors, warning them if trouble is ahead, Harlem native Cochise is the watchman who watches their back when walking in a group, and Rembrandt is the Warriors' graffiti artist.

+Cyrus, leader of the Grameracy Riffs appears in the game as he does in the film with more screentime as he sets the meeting in motion before the events of the movie as does his lieutenant, Masai.
 Mercy serves as Swan's love interest in the final part of The Warriors.
 The primary antagonist is Luther, the Rogues' leader, responsible for Cyrus' murder and framing the Warriors for the crime.
-During battles and encounters with enemies, other Warrior members will assist the player in various situations.
+Virgil, leader of the Destroyers, serves as an antagonist during the first half of the game and a rival and former best friends of Cleon and Vermin after betraying them.
+Other antagonists include Chatterbox, leader of the Hi-Hats a mime gang who attempted to kill the Warriors on two occasions and Sully, leader of the Orphans who falsely claimed their assault on the Warriors for reputation boost.
+Gang members like the Baseball Furies, the Turnbull AC'S, the Lizzies, and the Punks from their role in the movie appear in the game keeping their roles intact.
+The Warriors will encounter other gangs of New York City, which during battles and encounters with enemies, other Warrior members will assist the player in various situations.